dmbarbour/awelon/AboutABC.md

 * **functional** higher order expressions, immutable values, pure by default
 * **bytecode** UTF-8 for text, but ABC codes within Latin-1 character set

 ABC is suitable for functional, procedural, and reactive programming.
 ABC is primarily designed for reactive demand programming (RDP).
 ABC can be interpreted, but is intended for compilation or JIT.
-ABC supports linking and invoking external code via `{#secureHash}`, as an effective basis for structure sharing and cachable compilation.
+ABC supports linking and invoking external code via invoking `{#abcResourceName}`, as an effective basis for structure sharing and cachable compilation.

 ## The ABC Stream